egonw/blog/_posts/2007-11-27-be-in-my-advisory-board-1-being-good.markdown

 ##Integrating InChI-NestedVM in Bioclipse
 [Rich](http://depth-first.com/) is, besides an excellent blogger, also someone who is not afraid to try new things.
-Recently, he experimented with compiling the [InChI library into a Java executable](http://depth-first.com/articles/2007/10/31/jinchi-run-inchi-anywhere-java-runs).
+Recently, he experimented with compiling the [InChI library into a Java executable <i class="fa-solid fa-recycle fa-xs"></i>](https://doi.org/10.59350/vhefz-rc472).
 [Bioclipse](http://www.bioclipse.net/) already is able to generate [InChI](http://iupac.org/inchi/)s, using the code written by Sam Adams for the [CDK](http://cdk.sf.net/), but a InChI/NestedVM plugin for Bioclipse could make a nice show case.